 In my previous internship before RPP, part of my responsibilities included watching Minor League baseball games.
-After my first few games, I noticed a recurring trend, every player wore a Blast Motion sensor during the game.
+After my first few games, I noticed a recurring trend, every player wore a Blast Motion Baseball sensor during the game.
 As I saw more organizations’ Minor League teams, not all had their players wear the sensors; however, the idea behind it was simple, data collection.

 At RPP, we use Blast Motion sensors for the same purpose, and this allows us to help identify and develop athletes’ inefficiencies.
 The only difference is we do not have the ability to collect data from athletes’ in-game at-bats.
 Therefore, we collect data from batting practice at our facility and are still able to get a good picture of what an athlete does well, and what they struggle with.

 The Blast Motion sensor provides for two different types of angles at contact.
 One is the attack angle (AA, side view) and the other is the vertical bat angle (VBA, front view).
 Both are extremely relevant to the swing as it moves through space, but with different attributes, characteristics and implications.
-This article is about the attack angle, a topic with a dearth of information out there (we will be covering VBA in a follow-up).
-Continue reading “Attack Angles and Pitch Descent Angles… Any Relation?
+This article is about the attack angle, a topic with a dearth of information out there.
+Continue reading “Baseball Attack Angles and Pitch Descent Angles… Any Relation?
 YES!”

-In this Part 2 of Hitting Data Analytics (click here for Part 1), we’re going to review the Attack Angle and the important role it plays in the swing path.
+Today, we’re going to review the Attack Angle n baseball and the important role it plays in the swing path.
 While everyone is focused on the Launch Angle, it often seems like Attack Angle is playing second fiddle.
 Sometimes, the hardest part about Data Analytics is accepting what it tells you.
 This article isn’t about what’s right or what’s wrong, or whether rotational is better than linear hitting (even though it is… Lol!).
-Thanks to Rapsodo (post-contact) and Diamond Kinetics (pre-contact) we can now sync up the results of a “hit” and reach some decent conclusions… Continue reading “Hitting Data Analytics… Attack Angles, the Often Ignored Step-Child – Part 2”
+Thanks to Rapsodo (post-contact) and Blast Motion (pre-contact) we can now sync up the results of a “hit” and reach some decent conclusions… Continue reading “Attack Angle, Baseball’s Step-Child Metric”